Welcome to the Cobell v. Salazar Settlement Website

 Updated deadlines for claimants who submitted claims in connection with the Trust Administration Class:

-- May 1, 2013 – The Claims Administrator will mail letters detailing the initial determination of eligibility to all persons who filed a timely claim.
+- May 1, 2013 – The Claims Administrator mailed letters detailing the initial determination of eligibility to all persons who filed a timely claim.

-- July 1, 2013 – Written requests for reconsideration must be postmarked and sent with all supporting documentation to the Claims Administrator.
-It is important that all documentation supporting your claim as a member of the Trust Administration Class be provided to the Claims Administrator when you are asking for reconsideration.
+- July 1, 2013 – Written requests for reconsideration must have been postmarked July 1 and sent with all supporting documentation to the Claims Administrator.

-- August 1, 2013 – The Claims Administrator must respond to any requests for reconsideration with a second determination of eligibility.
+- August 1, 2013 – The Claims Administrator mailed letters to any requests for reconsideration with a second determination of eligibility.

 - September 4, 2013 – Written requests to appeal the second determination of class eligibility must be postmarked and sent to the Claims Administrator.